Become a Clinician Facilitator with Sharing Kindness

 Please consider the following before you decide to join our clinician facilitator team:

-- If you have experienced the death of a significant person in your life within the last year, we ask you to discuss this with us before applying.
+• If you have experienced the death of a significant person in your life within the last year, we ask you to discuss this with us before applying.
 The required training can be an intense experience for those who are newly bereaved.

-- After the training, you will need to complete a Massachusetts Criminal Offender Record Information (CORI) form.
+• After the training, you will need to complete a Massachusetts Criminal Offender Record Information (CORI) form.

-- Are you able to make a long-term commitment?
+• Are you able to make a long-term commitment?

-- What evenings are you available?
+• What days and/or evenings are you available?

-- What age group would you prefer?
+• What age group would you prefer?